dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 ## Identity Components

-The primary reference assembly for the identity system is `Microsoft.AspNetCore.Identity`.
+The primary reference assembly for the Identity system is `Microsoft.AspNetCore.Identity`.
 This package contains the core set of interfaces for ASP.NET Core Identity, and is included by `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.

-These dependencies are needed to use the identity system in ASP.NET Core applications:
+These dependencies are needed to use the Identity system in ASP.NET Core applications:

 * `Microsoft.AspNetCore.Identity.EntityFrameworkCore` - Contains the required types to use Identity with Entity Framework Core.